 Tactics of the Human: Experimental Technics in American Fiction.
-University of Michigan Press, publication in Fall 2014.
+University of Michigan Press, digitalculturebooks series, Dec.
+2014.

 “Systems Thinking in Wes Anderson’s The Life Aquatic with Steve Zissou and Moonrise Kingdom.”
-In The Films of Wes Anderson, ed.
-Pete Kunze.
-Forthcoming from Palgrave Macmillan Acadmic Press in May 2014.
+In The Films of Wes Anderson: Critical Essays on an Indiewood Icon, ed.
+Peter C. Kunze.
+Palgrave MacMillan Academic Press, May 2014.

 “Reading Topographies of Post-Postmodernism.”
 A review of Jeffrey Nealon’s Post-Postmodernism, Stanford University Press, 2012.
 Forthcoming in Electronic Book Review (ebr), a peer-reviewed journal of critical writing.